-This is one of the base recipes as seen in our Whole Life Meal Plan.
-Hummus is one of our favorite foods because it’s absolutely delicious, nutrient dense, easy to make, and incredibly versatile!
+This is one of the base recipes featured in our Whole Life Meal Plan.
+Hummus is one of our favorite foods because it’s delicious, nutritious, easy to make, and incredibly versatile!
 This hummus base recipe is super creamy and satisfying.
 Give it a try, then adjust to your taste!

 Three Must-Know Cooking Skills